pr3sh/openshift/openshift_administration/6_pod_scheduling.md

 **`Taints`** and **`Tolerations`** are used to set restriction for what pods that can be scheduled on a node.
 - Taints are set on nodes, while tolerations are set on pods.
 - oc adm taint node key=value:taint-effect
-- The Effect denotes what happens if the pod cannot tolerate the taint, and there are three tait effects.
+- The Effect denotes what happens if the pod cannot tolerate the taint, and there are three taint effects.
   1. **`Noschedule`**:
     - Pods will not be scheduled on the node.
   2. **`PreferNoSchedule`**: